Solving the Regge-Wheeler and Teukolsky equations: supervised versus unsupervised physics-informed neural networks: Black hole perturbation theory: asymptotically-flat space-times

-This is in Schwarzschild coordinates and we have $f(r) = 1 - 2M/r$, which is the Schwarzschild metric function, and $M$ is the BH mass.

-The equations for the gravitational perturbations of a Schwarzschild BH emerge out of the vacuum Einstein equations with $g_{\mu\nu}$ given by Eq.~(\ref{metric tensor}) with a perturbation quantity $h_{\mu\nu}$.
-As shown in Ref.~\cite{teukolsky1973perturbations}, odd and even parity perturbations (axial and polar perturbations, respectively) are obtained from generalizing the spherical harmonic development of scalar quantities to tensor quantities.
-Through this development, a system of second-order ordinary differential equations (ODEs) is obtained that can be reduced to a single differential equation (the Regge-Wheeler equation when we have axial perturbations):
+The equations for gravitational linear perturbations of a Schwarzschild BH arise from Einstein's field equations with $g_{\mu\nu}$ given by Eq.~(\ref{metric tensor}).
+As shown in Ref.~\cite{1973ApJ...185..635T}, odd and even parity perturbations (axial and polar perturbations, respectively) are obtained from generalizing to tensor quantities the well-known development in spherical harmonics established for scalars, vectors and spinors.
+Through this development, a system of second-order differential equations is obtained that can be pared down to a single differential equation, given (using the units where: $c = G = 1$) as~\cite{1973ApJ...185..635T}:

 with